How to Create an Excel Financial Model with Debt Financing

 Before adding debt financing to a financial model, forecast the revenues and costs to calculate the cash flow a business can generate.

-Open a new spreadsheet and set sales growth targets.
+Firstly, open a new spreadsheet and set sales growth targets.
 Then, multiply the estimated sales by the average sales price.
 The calculation will result in monthly revenues.

 My Financial Model Template splits the cash flow into the following sections: